GovReady/continuous-ato-kit/README.md

 ### Pipeline Servers

-This pipeline example models seven common pipeline servers:
+This pipeline example models seven common pipeline components:

 * The **Application Source Code Repository**, such as a Github repository, containing the application being built.
 In this example we will build GovReady-Q.
 * A **Docker Host Machine** running the Docker daemon, which could be your workstation.